 The Danger of Life

-The complication he could really live without comes via a telephone call from Monique Dubois in MI5.
-An operation she’s been running in Glasgow, without Bob or anyone else knowing, has gone badly wrong, and she wants him to intervene before it is entirely compromised.
+An unwanted complication comes via a telephone call from Monique Dubois in MI5 in London.
+An operation she’s been running in Glasgow has gone badly wrong and she wants him to intervene before it’s entirely compromised.

 Background